ihmeuw/vivarium_research/docs/source/model_design/vivarium_overview/vivarium_versus_other_model_types/index.rst

 Discrete event simulation
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 On the other hand, discrete event simulation allows simulants to move from event to event, with the timing of these events determined by sampling from probability distributions.
-For this reason,
-discrete event simulation is synonymous with continuous time simulation; and could also be thought of as using a global clock.
 For an example of a microsimulation that uses discrete event simulation,
 see the `Starsim series <https://www.ncbi.nlm.nih.gov/books/NBK293948/#:~:text=Discrete%20event%20simulation%20(DES)%20is,life%20process%2C%20facility%20or%20system>`_.
 As with discrete time simulation,
 there are some advantages and disadvantages associated with this type of event simulation.